 By SA Mathieson, editor of Socitm In Our View magazine

-* Socitm Insight will publish a fuller account of the LCIOC meeting for members later this month, this will be available in the publications section of the website to Socitm Insight Subscribers.
+* A fuller account of the LCIOC meeting will be available for Socitm members in the publications section of the website www.socitm.net in the New Year.